 LST and Middlesex University have entered into a formal agreement regarding the delivery of your programme; this is called a Memorandum of Co-operation.
 The Memorandum of Co-operation, among other things, sets out the responsibilities of both Middlesex University and LST including in relation to financial and administrative arrangements, contingency planning, programme intakes, application route, mode of delivery and Assessment Board dates.
-If you are in any doubt as to your relationship with both LST and Middlesex University then please contact email <a href="mailto:assaequestation-needed-
+If you are in any doubt as to your relationship with both LST and Middlesex University then please contact email asdas@lst.ac.uk.